learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 that - they start at `0`.

 As seen above, we can get one of the elements of a collection by putting `[]` after a collection's name and putting a number inside of the `[]`.
-In the example we get the `String` names of some wizards stored in a collection of wizards identified by the name `slytherins`.
+In the example, we get the `String` names of some wizards stored in a collection of wizards identified by the name `slytherins`.